Star formation and molecular gas properties of post-starburst galaxies: Results

-Finally, we revisit the recently-discovered trends between SFR, $M_{\mathrm{H_2}}$ and post-burst age \citep{french18, li19}.
-In figure \ref{f:SFE_versus_pb_age} we show SFR and $M_{\mathrm{H_2}}$ versus the post-burst age.
+We now revisit the recently-discovered trends between SFR, $M_{\mathrm{H_2}}$ and post-burst age \citep{french18, li19}.
+In Figure \ref{f:SFE_versus_pb_age} we show SFR and $M_{\mathrm{H_2}}$ versus the post-burst age.
 Both SFR and $M_{\mathrm{H_2}}$ decline as a function of post-burst age, with a significant scatter around the best-fitting relations.
 The decline of $M_{\mathrm{H_2}}$ as a function of post-burst age is consistent with that reported by \citet{french18}, which they attributed to depletion of molecular gas by AGN feedback.
 We suggest that the decline is driven by the tight correlation between SFR(far-infrared) and $M_{\mathrm{H_2}}$, and the weak decline of SFR(far-infrared) as a function of post-burst age.
 Indeed, the ratio of the SFR to $M_{\mathrm{H_2}}$ is nearly constant with the post-burst age, suggesting that the reported decline in $M_{\mathrm{H_2}}$ is due to depletion of molecular gas by the starburst.
 The resulting depletion times, around $10^9$ yrs, are consistent with those observed in other non E+A galaxies.

-\citet{li19} found a significant decline in star formation efficiency as a function of post-burst age, where the star formation efficiency drops from $\log \mathrm{SFE}\sim -8$ at post-burst age of $\sim 0$ Myrs to $\log \mathrm{SFE}\sim -12$ at 500 Myrs.
-In contrast, figure \ref{f:SFE_versus_pb_age} shows a nearly constant star formation efficiency, with $\log \mathrm{SFE}\sim -9$ for post-burst ages 0--750 Myrs.
+\citet{li19} found a significant decline in star formation efficiency as a function of post-burst age, where the star formation efficiency drops from $\log \mathrm{SFE}\sim -8$ at post-burst age of $\sim 0$ Myrs to $\log \mathrm{SFE}\sim -12$ at 500 Myrs (dotted line in figure \ref{f:SFE_versus_pb_age}).
+In contrast, Figure \ref{f:SFE_versus_pb_age} shows a nearly constant star formation efficiency, with $\log \mathrm{SFE}\sim -9$ for post-burst ages 0--750 Myrs.
 In appendix \ref{a:li_et_al_reanalysis} we repeat the analysis presented in \citet{li19} and show that the significant decline they detect is due to their use of optical SFRs.
-Once far-infrared SFRs are used, we find that the star formation efficiency does not evolve with the post-burst age, consistent with figure \ref{f:SFE_versus_pb_age}.
+Once far-infrared SFRs are used, we find that the star formation efficiency does not evolve with the post-burst age, consistent with Figure \ref{f:SFE_versus_pb_age}.
+For comparison, we show in figure \ref{f:SFE_versus_pb_age} the best-fitting relations we obtain for the \citet{li19} sample when using optical and far-infrared SFRs.

+\underline{To summarize:} once we account for the presence of obscured star formation, we find no evidence for an evolution of the molecular gas mass or the star formation efficiency with the post-burst age.
+Instead, the star formation efficiency changes only weakly with post-burst age, and is consistent with those observed in other types of galaxies.
+Therefore, There is no need to hypothesize molecular gas depletion by AGN feedback.